-- PFMS, Inc. TurboTrace® Parallel/Sequential PFAS SPE system (Solid Phase Extraction) is a modular expandable system designed for handling wastewater samples.
+- FMS, Inc. TurboTrace® Parallel/Sequential PFAS SPE system (Solid Phase Extraction) is a modular expandable system designed for handling wastewater samples.
 The system can have from one to six modules.
-Each module is capable of running 5 samples sequentially, the system can be expanded from one to 6 modules to run a total of 5 to 30 samples. - Agilent 6475 TripleQuad LC/MS
+Each module can run 5 samples sequentially, the system can be expanded from one to 6 modules to run a total of 5 to 30 samples.

+- FMS EZPFC® System

+- Vacuum pump

+- Agilent 6475 TripleQuad LC/MS